Skip to main content

 This Spotlight on the Arts event brings together five UGA faculty from the Grady and Franklin Colleges to discuss their recent work on the short film "American Triptych," written and directed by Booker T. Mattison (Entertainment and Media…

-Events with Richard Neupert
+Events featuring Richard Neupert

 Support us